U.S. flag

 Disease or Syndrome

-Transient infantile hypertriglyceridemia is an autosomal recessive disorder characterized by onset of moderate to severe transient hypertriglyceridemia in infancy that normalizes with age.
+Transient infantile hypertriglyceridemia (HTGTI) is an autosomal recessive disorder characterized by onset of moderate to severe transient hypertriglyceridemia in infancy that normalizes with age.
 The hypertriglyceridemia is associated with hepatomegaly, moderately elevated transaminases, persistent fatty liver, and the development of hepatic fibrosis.
 The long-term outcome of affected individuals is unclear (summary by Basel-Vanagaite et al., 2012).

 Acrocephalopolydactyly